Château de Pierrefonds

 Pierrefonds Vintage Car Exhibit

-As a bonus, the village was hosting a vintage car exhibition and I would estimate about 2-300 motorcycles had made the trip to Pierrefonds on this stellar spring day.
+As a bonus, the village was hosting a vintage car exhibition, and I estimate that about 2-300 motorcycles made the trip to Pierrefonds on this stellar spring day.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 23mm f/1.4 R - XF 35mm f/2 R WR (links to my camera and lens reviews).
 Editing was done with Lightroom and I have made use of Fujifilm’s film simulations in some of the photos.